jipelski/smart-home/back_end/back_end/app/README.md

 **Configuration**

-Create an .env file follwing the .envexample file.
+Create a .env file following the .envexample file.

 **Usage**